The Long Result

-Plot summary
+Plot

 In the future, the human race has developed interstellar travel and has encountered other sentient races, none of whom have developed interstellar travel of their own.
 The Earth has colonized two planets in hopes of creating different societies: Viridis, a Rousseau-inspired pastoral society, and Starhome, a society built almost solely for the purpose of technological advancements.
 Over time, Starhome has advanced beyond Earth technologically and chafes under Earth's rule.

 The story follows Roald Vincent, an employee at the Bureau for Cultural Relations on Earth.
 He is portrayed as very smart but underachieving, his biggest ambition being to form a family with his fiancée, Patricia Ryder.
 His area of work relies solely on relationship with the human colonies, but he is assigned one day to meet the first Tau Cetian delegation to set foot on Earth, a race recently contacted by Starhome.
 His bureau has next to no information about the Tau Cetians, and the Starhomers informed Earth only at the last moment in order to make the Earth officials look bad.

 There are attempts to sabotaging this encounter by the "Stars for Humans League", an extremist association which believes that humans should rule the universe and that other alien races are just feeding on humanity's progress.
 The League was also responsible for sabotaging a rocket containing a visiting Regulan — a fantastically adaptable and durable race — named Anovel in an attempt to kill him.
 Later the League tries to assassinate the Tau Cetian delegation by sabotaging the atmosphere conduits to their habitat.
 Roald manages to convince the Tau Cetians that it was an accident, and Roald finds himself involved in the police investigation led by Inspector Klabund.